 For a clause to be deemed abusive under Spanish law two requirements need to be met:

 a) The clause must inflict harm on the consumer, whether financial or of some other nature.
 The consumer can either be a physical or legal person.
+It is important they are viewed as an end-user or consumer who is not knowledgeable on the matter.

 b) The clause must benefit the professional who’s drafted the contract within a business relation.
 This professional will be either a company or professional acting privately or publicly.